Ebola virus disease (EVD)

 - 29 October 2014 – Chief Health Officer Ebola symposium presentation

-- 29 October 2014 - Chief Health Officer industry symposium
+- 17 October 2014 – Chief Health Officer Queensland update on Ebola preparedness

 - 10 October 2014 - Ebola test results negative